CensoredUsername/dynasm-rs/doc/langref_aarch64.md

 # Lexical structure definition

-Instructions for the `x86` and `x64` assembling backend use the following lexical structure
+Instructions for the `aarch64` assembling backend use the following lexical structure

 ## Base units